 Jay Walder is the Chief Executive Officer of Virgin Hyperloop One, a privately held company out to create fast, effortless journeys that expand possibilities and eliminate the barriers of distance and time.
 Mr. Walder previously served as the President and Chief Executive Officer of Motivate, the largest bike-share company in the country.
 He was recruited to Motivate in October 2014 and led its successful financial turnaround, growth and sale to Lyft in 2018.
 He has enjoyed a distinguished international career in the public transportation sector, which includes 30 years working in the rail industry in the United States, the United Kingdom, and Asia.

 Mr. Walder was the Chief Executive Officer of MTR Corporation in Hong Kong, one of the world’s largest rail and property companies.
 Prior to that, he was the Chairman and Chief Executive Officer of the New York Metropolitan Transportation Authority, the largest transit agency in the U.S.

 From 2007 to 2009, Mr. Walder was a partner at McKinsey & Company London where he was the global leader of the firm’s Infrastructure Practice.
 Between 2001 and 2007, he was Managing Director, Finance and Planning at Transport for London, where he was credited with the introduction of the Oyster card and with drafting London's successful bid for the 2012 Summer Olympics.
 Prior to that, he was a Lecturer at the Harvard Kennedy School.

-Mr. Walder holds a Bachelor of Science in Economics with Honors from Binghamton University, Harpur College, and a Master in Public Policy from the John F. Kennedy School of Government at Harvard University.
+Mr. Walder holds a Bachelor of Science in Economics with Honors from Binghamton University, Harpur College, and a Master in Public Policy from the Harvard Kennedy School of Government.
 He also completed the Executive Programme in Strategic Leadership from Templeton College at the University of Oxford.